caina89/calciumIPACL/README.md

 ## SoupX using 1_qc_SoupX.R (in R).

-Run SoupX in R, to detect and correct for mRNA contamination
+Run SoupX in R, to detect and correct for ambient mRNA contamination.

 ## Combine samples using 2_combine.py